Bloodaxe90/Satellite_Tracking/README.md

 </p>

 <p>
-  <b>Finding the minimum laser power at which the laser could be identified:</b>
+  <h3>Finding the minimum laser power at which the laser could be identified:</h3>
   <ul>
     <li>
       For each laser power I measured the area, mean intensity, and standard deviation intensity.
 I also evaluated how well the laser could reproduce input noise (a square wave with a frequency of 1 Hz).
 To do this, I calculated the dominant frequency of the FFT of the pixel position over time.
 The frequency error plotted against laser power can also be seen below.